 …is supported and funded by the American Optometric Association and provides free infant vision screenings at participating InfantSEE practices.
 Vision Care Consultants is proud to be one of the leading practices involved in, and supporting the InfantSEE Program.

 When do babies begin to see?

-In the past we believed that normal vision was not obtained until a child was a few years old at the earliest.
+In the past it was believed that normal vision was not obtained until a child was a few years old at the earliest.
 The reason for this was that we did not have the testing methods to properly measure visual function of the very young, non-verbal infant.
 We now know that infants develop normal fully-grown levels of vision by the age of 6-months!
-This includes the ability to see 20/20, normal color perception, normal eye muscle movements, and coordinated eye teaming or binocular vision.
+This includes the ability to see 20/20, normal color perception, normal eye muscle movements, and coordinated eye teaming or binocular vision — skills every child needs for school, sports and more.
 Sophisticated tests, including measurements of brain wave function in response to visual stimuli, prove this fact.